financeCoding/dartgap/README.md

 Getting started
 ---------------

-To use DartGap grab the following code from GitHub
+Make sure you have downloaded and installed the latest release of PhoneGap from http://phonegap.com/download.
+Next to use DartGap grab the following code from GitHub

  * ```git clone https://github.com/Qalqo/dartgap```
  * ```git clone https://github.com/Qalqo/log4dart```